 In real life, it’s not as ridiculous, but it’s still a huge concern for businesses.
 Often enough, IT security issues aren’t specifically trying to target your organization, but threats like malware, phishing attacks, and denial of service attacks can do a lot of harm for your business, your data, and even your reputation.
 Utilizing best practices, secure passwords, and a good security solution can stop harmful threats from entering your organization.

 On top of that, it is important to consider internal practices and policies to ensure your data is protected from within.
 It doesn’t happen all of the time (and we all hope it never does), but a disgruntled employee can do a lot of damage with just a few clicks, let alone common, everyday user error.
-Employing permissions and policies along with a solid backup solution will go a long way for any small business, and you don’t need to break the bank on it either.
+Employing permissions and policies along with a solid backup solution will go a long way for any business, and you don’t need to break the bank on it either.

 Want to learn more about protecting your business and technology investment?
 Contact Tektonic at (416) 256-9928 today.